lcweden/loudness-audio-worklet-processor/README.md

 ### Example

-This example demonstrates the easiest way to get started with the Loudness Audio Worklet Processor.
+This example shows the easiest way to get started with the Loudness Audio Worklet Processor.

 ```html
 <!doctype html>